withObsrvr/cdp-pipeline-workflow/README.md

   - Local filesystem
 - Transforms operations into standardized formats
 - Supports both payment and create account operations(WIP)
-- Outputs to multiple destinations (MongoDB, ZeroMQ)
+- Outputs to multiple destinations (MongoDB, ZeroMQ, PostgreSQL, DuckDB)
+- Processes account data and stores it in PostgreSQL or DuckDB

 ## Prerequisites